arlight1/micropython/docs/esp8266/general.rst

 Socket instances remain active until they are explicitly closed.
 This has two consequences.
 Firstly they occupy RAM, so an application which opens sockets without closing them may eventually run out of memory.
-Secondly not properly closed socket can cause the low-level part of the vendor WiFi stack to emit ``Lmac`` errors.
+Secondly improperly closed sockets can cause the low-level part of the vendor WiFi stack to emit ``Lmac`` errors.
 This occurs if data comes in for a socket and is not processed in a timely manner.
 This can overflow the WiFi stack input queue and lead to a deadlock.
 The only recovery is by a hard reset.